 Scarborough is a pretty east-coast resort with two sandy bays, a historic castle, a harbour, shopping, golf, theatres, cinemas and many other facilities.
 The Lynwood is located in the North Bay area of Scarborough, close to Peasholm Park and is within walking distance of both the town centre and the beach.
 A maximum of 38 guests can be accommodated in single, twin and double-bedded rooms in first and second floor accommodation.
 There are no ground floor rooms but the Home does have a lift to both floors and a purpose-built disabled bedroom.
 Additionally, many rooms are equipped with ‘wet rooms’ and the home now boasts a dedicated scooter housing and recharging facility.
 Coach transport is provided from various pick-up points around the Yorkshire region.
 Admission to the home is primarily based on need relating to medical conditions.

-The 2018 season will commence on Monday 5 February with two themed ‘Country and Western’ weeks and will close on Friday 14 December after the traditional "tinsel and turkey" breaks.
+The 2016 season commenced on Monday 8 February with two themed ‘Country and Western’ weeks and will close on Friday 16 December after the traditional "tinsel and turkey" breaks.

 For further details and an application pack please contact YMWCH at CISWO’s Yorkshire Office